 So, what are the treatment options for allergies and the flu?
 Allergy treatments include antihistamines, steroids, decongestants, and avoiding allergens.
 Flu treatment primarily treats the symptoms of flu, though an antiviral medication taken at the onset of the flu can reduce the severity and duration of the illness.
 The best way to avoid getting the flu is to get the annual flu vaccine, either at your primary care physician’s office or an urgent care clinic.

 Whether you are suffering from allergies or the flu, Total Point Urgent Care is here to help.
 The goal of Total Point Urgent Care is to be a convenient healthcare resource for our community.
 Providing immediate medical care at a fraction of the cost of an emergency room, our neighborhood clinics offer warm, efficient, personalized care.
-At our locations in Texas and Arizona, our on-site technology and services include urgent care, primary care, specialty care, routine checkups, flu shots and other vaccinations, COVID-19 testing, and onsite lab and x rays.
+At our locations in Texas, our on-site technology and services include urgent care, primary care, specialty care, routine checkups, flu shots and other vaccinations, COVID-19 testing, and onsite lab and x rays.
 We see urgent care walk-ins and soon, we’ll even offer virtual visits so that our patients can choose telecare instead of risking a trip to the clinic.
 For convenient medical care, visit one of our locations or contact us through our website.